-- Students admitted after May receive notification of the admissions decision by mid-June and have 10 days to accept or decline. - See College website for specific deadline dates.
+Students admitted after May receive notification of the admissions decision by mid-June and have 10 days to accept or decline.

 ADMISSION CRITERIA

 Applicants are considered for admission based on the following criteria:

 - 1. Applicants must meet all Kettering College admission requirements. - 2.
 Applicants must present college transcripts reflecting: - A cumulative GPA of 2.8 or above (on a 4.0 scale) AND a minimum grade of C in all required courses. - Science prerequisite courses (minimum grade of C with a cumulative GPA of 2.8 or higher):